3 Reasons to Try Adaptive Learning Courseware [video]

 Adaptive courseware can provide a wealth of opportunities for students, educators, and institutions.

-Mr. Johnson has spoken on adaptive courseware at more than 20 conferences in the USA, Rwanda, Brazil, South Korea, Germany, Mexico, Russia and Vietnam, and led workshops on the subject at numerous universities.
-He has a bachelor of science in design degree from ASU and a master in public policy degree from Harvard University, a learning path that combined his interests in design, engineering, history and public policy.
+He has a bachelor of science in design degree from ASU and a master in public policy degree from Harvard University, a learning path that combined his interests in design, engineering and education.
 In his spare time, he enjoys traveling and building things.
-He’s traveled to more than 40 countries, studied in Barcelona for a year as a Rotary Foundation Ambassadorial Scholar, and built his own solar home in Phoenix.
+He’s traveled to more than 50 countries, studied in Barcelona for a year as a Rotary Foundation Ambassadorial Scholar, and built his own solar home in Phoenix.

 Adaptive courseware can provide a wealth of opportunities for students, educators, and institutions.